 NOTE – Requirement R-8.1/2 is also known as "early media", e.g., the called communication endpoint could already sent media in backward direction to the calling communication endpoint when acknowledging an incoming communication request.

-It has to be noted that the temporary phase between a partial H.248 context configuration ("which allows early media") and the final complete H.248 context configuration is typically lasting only a few tens or hundreds of milliseconds.
+It has to be noted that the temporary phase between a partial H.248 Context configuration ("which allows early media") and the final complete H.248 Context configuration is typically lasting only a few tens or hundreds of milliseconds.
 Thus, support of requirement R-8.2/1 should be normally more than sufficient for call controlled communication services, inclusive the category of realtime services.

 There are two follow-up requirements for the early media capability (R-8.2/2):